mrworf/detrackify-email/README.md

 However, it does minimize the footprint and if you do load the images, it will not load the distinct tracking items.

 It's not unreasonable to try and "scramble" or even remove the parameters of some images in an attempt to further minmize the amount of tracking, but that's an exercise for a later day.

-## Future improvements

-- Whitelisting based on domains
-- Blacklisting based on domains
-- Stripping of tracking information from image URLs (you know, the ones you want to load to see the formatting), see `--stripquery` for initial steps.